Skip to content

 But alas, this will never happen.

-Also, because this will mean that MOE as well as NIE have to focus on actual teaching and teacher training instead of relying on the system to sort itself out.
+Also, because this will mean that MOE as well as NIE will have to focus on actual teaching and teacher training instead of relying on the system to sort itself out.

 Not to mention the God complexes some teachers develop in their career — I call them the unteachable teachers.
 These people think they are the best even though they are receding in teaching quality every year.